headsmanC0de/headsmanC0de/README.md

 ## About me:

-- 🔭 I am currently working at <Codara />.
+- 🔭 I'm currently working at Softvison>.
-- 🌱 I'm currently learning Data Science & Big Data Analytics
+- 🌱 I'm currently learning React and its features.
-- 👯 I am looking to collaborate on multiplatform development projects and data analysis.
+- 👯 I'm looking for interesting prospective projects.
 - 🤔 I'm looking for help with devops culture processes and methods.
 - 💬 Ask me about software architecture and business intelligence.
-- ⚡ Curiosity: UX | UI Design, Chatsbots, Blockchain, Cryptocurrencies.
+- ⚡ Curiosity: UX | UI design, chatbots, blockchain, cryptocurrencies.
 -->